Yam (vegetable): Nutrition

 Raw yam has only moderate nutrient density, with appreciable content (10% or more of the Daily Value, DV) limited to potassium, vitamin B6, manganese, thiamin, dietary fiber, and vitamin C (table).
 But raw yam has the highest potassium levels amongst the 10 major staple foods of the world (see nutritional chart).
 Yam supplies 494 kJ of food energy per 100 grams.
 Yam generally has a lower glycemic index, about 54% of glucose per 150-gram serving, compared to potato products.

-The protein content and quality of roots and tubers is lower than other food staples, with the content of yam and potato being around 2% on a fresh-weight basis.
+The protein content and quality of roots and tubers are lower than those of other food staples, with yam and potato at around 2% on a fresh-weight basis.
 Yams, with cassava, provide a much greater proportion of the protein intake in Africa, ranging from 5.9% in East and South Africa to about 15.9% in humid West Africa.

 As a relatively low-protein food, yam is not a good source of essential amino acids.
 Experts emphasize the need to supplement a yam-dominant diet with more protein-rich foods to support healthy growth in children.

-Yam is an important dietary element for Nigerian and West African people.
-It contributes more than 200 calories per person per day for more than 150 million people in West Africa, and is an important source of income.
+Yam is an important staple food for Nigerians and other West Africans.
+It provides more than 200 calories per person per day to more than 150 million people in West Africa and is an important source of income.
 Yam is an attractive crop in poor farms with limited resources.
-It is rich in starch, and can be prepared in many ways.
-It is available all year round, unlike other, unreliable, seasonal crops.
+It is rich in starch and can be prepared in many ways.
+It is available year-round, unlike other unreliable seasonal crops.
 These characteristics make yam a preferred food and a culturally important food security crop in some sub-Saharan African countries.

 Comparison to other staple foods

 The following table shows the nutrient content of yam and major staple foods in a raw harvested form on a dry weight basis to account for their different water contents.
-Raw forms, however, are not edible and cannot be digested.
-These must be sprouted, or prepared and cooked for human consumption.
-In sprouted or cooked form, the relative nutritional and antinutritional contents of each of these staples is remarkably different from that of raw form of these staples.
+Raw forms, however, are inedible and indigestible.
+These must be sprouted or prepared and cooked for human consumption.
+In sprouted or cooked form, the relative nutritional and antinutritional contents of these staples are remarkably different from those in their raw form.